Camera Business Name Generator

 - Is there a trend in how these businesses are naming themselves?
 It’s best to avoid sounding like “just another one of those businesses”.

 - Who does it best?
 Why does it work and how can I produce a better name?

 2. Focus on Naming your Business not Describing it.

-A typical pitfall most businesses run into is describing their business name too literally, using overused camera terms like picture, photo or photography.
+A typical pitfall most businesses run into is describing their business name too literally, using overused camera terms like picture, photo or similar.
 A more effective business name should convey to customers your businesses and product values at a deeper level.
 Try name your business in a way that has a story behind it.